Domestic Violence Battery in Pinellas County, FL

 • pre-trial conferences;

-• motion hearings to exclude prejudicial evidence or dismiss the charges; or
+• motion hearings to exclude prejudicial evidence or dismiss the charges;

-• a jury trial to obtain a “not guilty’ verdict.
+• a jury trial to obtain a “not guilty” verdict;

 Although no one wants a jury trial, the prosecutor might become more reasonable once they realize that you and your attorney are willing to go to trial to fight for the “not guilty” verdict.
+In fact, cases are often settled for the best result right before trial.

-Domestic violence battery cases are different from other types of cases because:
+Misdemeanor domestic violence battery cases are different from other types of cases because:

 • victim advocates provide moral support for the alleged victims and promise help with housing, job placement, and childcare assistance; and